Frederic Atwood Besley: American College of Surgery and Surgery, Gynecology and Obstetrics

 He also chaired the American College of Surgeons in 1937 to 1938 as well as Secretary of American Board of Surgery in 1938 and was a founding member of the Industrial Medicine and Traumatic Surgery of the committee of American College of Surgery.

 Army medical career

-Besley served in the army as a medical reserves firstly commissioned as major in the US Armed forces during the World War I with the British and in the America were he works as a chief surgeon of Northwestern University Base Hospital in France, he was a member of the Executive Committee of the General Medical Board for President Wilson's Council of National Defense and had also held key positions in the Association of Military Surgeons and Surgical Societies in Army, he retired as a colonel.
+Besley served in the army as a medical reserves firstly commissioned as major in the US Armed forces during World War I with the British and in the America where he worked as a chief surgeon of Northwestern University Base Hospital in France, he was a member of the Executive Committee of the General Medical Board for President Wilson's Council of National Defense and had also held key positions in the Association of Military Surgeons and Surgical Societies in Army.
+He retired as a colonel.

 Personal life

 He married Myria Busey in 1910 to his death 1944.